DandiFeng/accessible-components/README.md

 # accessible-components
-Design, test, and develop accessible components for web and mobile app.
+* Design, test, and develop accessible components for web and mobile apps.
+* Creative collaboration between front-end developers and UX designers.